dean-mccarthy/NWSniped-Bot/README.md

 *Commands marked by * can only be used by users with the `@Sniped Control` role*
 ### Game Start:
 `/help` Lists all available commands
-`/initgame`* Initializes game for the server, initial settings configuration are as such:
+`/rules` Lists the rules of the game as NWC plays (adjust to your liking) `/initgame`* Initializes game for the server, initial settings configuration are as such:

     points_per_snipe: 1.0